pass-lin/rwkv_ops/ENREADME.md

 )
 ```

-- `USE_TRITON_KERNEL` is a constant indicating whether the chunkwise operator is used.
+- `USE_TRITON_KERNEL` is a constant indicating whether the chunkwise kernel is used.
-- The padding handling logic is different for the two:
+- Padding handling differs:

 ```python
 if padding_mask is not None:
     w += (1 - padding_mask) * -1e9
 ```

-- For the above code, operators based on loops can handle both left padding and right padding successfully.
+- Loop-based kernels handle both left and right padding.
-- However, if using the chunkwise operator, it is recommended to use left padding uniformly.
-If using CUDA or native, both left and right padding can be handled correctly.
+- For chunkwise kernels, **left padding is recommended**.
+CUDA and native kernels handle both correctly.

 ### Implementation Status of `rwkv7op`